Peter Marchbank

 Peter Marchbank, is a British conductor.
+He studied Music at Cambridge University and joined the BBC in 1969, where he was appointed Senior Producer of the BBC Philharmonic Orchestra in 1977.
+He has conducted orchestras across Europe, the Americas, Africa, and Australia.

 Biography

 Peter Marchbank studied Music at Cambridge University, was briefly the Music Master at Queen Mary's School for Boys, Basingstoke and then joined the BBC in 1969.
 In 1977, he was appointed Senior Producer of the BBC Philharmonic Orchestra.
-In 1991 he joined the Orchestre National de Lille.
+In 1991, he joined the Orchestre National de Lille.